+OSCreateTask()

-OSCreateTask() To create a task, call OSCreateTask() with a task starting address, a tcb pointer and a priority as parameters.
+To create a task, call oscreatetask() with a task starting address, 26 a tcb pointer and a priority as parameters.
 The starting address is usually the start of the task, specified by the task's name.
 Each task needs its own, unique tcb.
-The tcb contains all of the information Salvo needs to manage a task, like its start/resume address, state, priority, etc. There are OSTASKS tcbs available for use, numbered from 1 to OSTASKS.
-The OSTCBP() macro is a shorthanded25 way of specifying a pointer to a particular Salvo tcb, e.g. OSTCBP(2) is a pointer to the second tcb.
+The tcb contains all of the information Salvo needs to manage a task, like its start/resume address, state, priority, etc. There are ostasks tcbs available for use, numbered from 1 to ostasks.
+The Salvo ostcbp() macro is a shorthanded27 way of specifying a pointer to a particular Salvo tcb, e.g. OSTCBP(2) is a pointer to the second tcb.
 The task priority is between 0 (highest) and 15 (lowest), and need not be unique to the task.
 Once created, a task is in the stopped state.

-24 Optionally, the task can be left in the stopped state by using OSDONT_START_TASK.
+Optionally, the task can be left in the stopped state by using OSDONT_START_TASK.